| Internet-Draft | AAuth-R3 | August 2026 |

 Whether the AS or PS additionally machine-evaluates parameters (for example, auto-denying a payment over a threshold) or treats the proposal as display-for-human-consent only is deployment policy.
 The parameters are present in the proposal either way, so machine policy can be layered on without a format change.¶

-The AS MUST authenticate itself when fetching r3_uri using an HTTP Message Signature as defined in the AAuth Protocol ([I-D.hardt-aauth-protocol]).
-The resource MUST reject requests not signed by its AS.¶
+A party fetching r3_uri MUST authenticate itself with an HTTP Message Signature as defined in the AAuth Protocol ([I-D.hardt-oauth-aauth-protocol]).
+The resource MUST reject any request that is not signed by a party entitled to that document.
+Two parties are:¶

 The AS MUST verify r3_s256 against the fetched document before using it.
 Failure to verify allows a resource to serve different content than what was hashed in the resource token.¶